 Residents who are blind: A resident who is declared legally blind is eligible to purchase the senior fishing license.

-Persons with intellectual disabilities or residents of a home for the aged (licensed under the Public Health Code): Persons with intellectual disabilities or residents of a home for the aged may fish without a license if they are a member of a group, and accompanied by one or more licensed adults who possess a permit issued by the DNR.
+Persons with developmental disabilities or residents of a home for the aged (licensed under the Public Health Code): A developmentally disabled individual or a resident of a home for the aged licensed under the Public Health Code may obtain a permit from the DNR to fish without a license if the developmentally disabled individual or the resident of the licensed home for the aged is a member of a group accompanied by 1 or more adults who hold a valid license to fish.
 Permits are available at DNR Customer Service Centers.

 Inland waters are all waters within the jurisdiction of the state except the Great Lakes, and the bays and connecting waters.
 The connecting waters between Lake Superior and Lake Huron include that portion of the St. Marys River located within this state.
 The connecting waters of Lake Huron and Lake Erie include the St. Clair River (begins at the Fort Gratiot Light), Lake St. Clair and the Detroit River (beginning at the imaginary line extending due south of the Windmill Point Light, Wayne County and ending at the imaginary east-west line drawn through the most southerly point of Celeron Island).
 Inland waters also include all inland lakes, streams and tributaries to the Great Lakes.